 This means that students who do not possess an EU passport must obtain a student visa and may not travel on a visa waiver; those whose habitual residency is in a country that does not have a travel restriction should get a student visa whenever possible.

-Our campus facilities are open by prior appointment, but let’s connect virtually!
+Yes, campus is open and we are conducting classes for our students both in-person and online as part of our HyFlex model.
+If you're a prospective student, let's connect virtually!
 We've updated resources on our Virtual Visit page.
 Follow and interact with us on social media (@slumadrid on Instagram) to find out about our community and life on campus.

 Yes.
-You can defer your admission and merit scholarship (if applicable) for up to one full year, allowing you to start in either January 2021 or September 2021.
+You can defer your admission and merit scholarship (if applicable) for up to one full academic year.
 Please email the Office of Admissions if you choose to do so.

 Yes.
 See the tuition reimbursement schedule found on our Tuition and Fees page under Class Refund Policy.
 SLU-Madrid can also defer your confirmation fee and housing fees to a future semester or process a refund.

 Yes.
-Applications continue to be accepted and reviewed on a rolling basis for Fall 2020.
-For students who do not possess a European Union passport, the application deadline is May 31.
-EU passport holders may apply until August 1.
+Applications continue to be accepted and reviewed on a rolling basis for Spring 2021.
+The deadline for non-EU passport holders who will need a student visa is October 1; students who possess an EU passport may apply until December 1.

 Admission decisions can be made with the coursework and grades provided on a seven-semester transcript.
 Final transcripts are due prior to registration for the second semester at SLU.

-For Fall 2020 applicants, we will review academic performance of the last three to four years (equivalent to grades 9-12 in the American system) without the university readiness exams/standardized test scores if they are unavailable because of cancellations due to COVID-19.
+For Spring 2021 applicants, we will review academic performance of the last three to four years (equivalent to grades 9-12 in the American system) without the university readiness exams/standardized test scores if they are unavailable because of cancellations due to COVID-19.
 As admission decisions are holistic, we will also review your essay, letters of recommendation and any other supporting documents.

 No. We will honor AP/IB scores as they have amended their policies due to COVID-19.
 You can reference our AP/IB credits transfer page to see what credits will be awarded by score.